Walk Before You Dance: High-fidelity and Editable Dance Synthesis via Generative Masked Motion Prior: Proposed Method: DanceMosaic

-\partitle{Model} The Music Adapter is designed to generate dance motion sequences conditioned on both a music control signal A and a text prompt T. To introduce rhythmic music control, we extend the text-conditioned masked motion model by integrating it with a parallel, trainable music-guided masked model, drawing inspiration from ControlNet \cite{ControlNet}.
-Unlike ControlNet, which is specifically designed for U-Net diffusion models and restricted to single-image modalities, our music adapter pioneers a multi-modality motion synthesis framework based on generative masked modeling.
-This difference allows our model to seamlessly fuse both textual and musical inputs, capturing the complex interplay among music beats, choreographic genres, and dance rhythm without jeopardizing motion realism and fidelity.
-The music adapter is structured as a trainable counterpart to the original text-conditioned transformer, where each self-attention layer in the music-guided model is paired with a corresponding layer in the text-to-motion model.
-These layers are linked via a zero initialized linear layer, ensuring that the learned text-conditioned motion distribution does not interfere with the music-to-dance mapping during early training.
-To enrich the musical representation, we incorporate a frozen Jukebox model \cite{dhariwal2020jukebox}, which provides a music embedding sequence directly added to the motion token sequence through a projection layer.
-This ensures a precise alignment between dance rhythms and music beats.
+\textbf{Parallel Guidance Towers.} Building on the strong motion prior of the pre-trained T2M model, our model is designed to generate dance sequences conditioned on a music control signal A, a text prompt T, and pose guidance P. In particular, we integrate the text-conditioned masked motion model with two parallel modality-specific masked models, including a music-guidance tower and a pose-guidance tower.
+Each tower is implemented as a trainable counterpart to the original text-conditioned transformer.
+Each self-attention layer in the modality-specific tower is paired with a corresponding layer in the T2M model, connected via a zero-initialized linear layer ($\phi$).
+This design, inspired by diffusion ControlNet \cite{ControlNet}, ensures that the learned text-conditioned motion distribution does not interfere with music-to-dance mapping during early training.